Party-Hats/Dota-Quiz-Twitch-Bot/README.md

 * `#stopQuiz` :pushpin:: Stops the bots feature to post questions in chat.
 It will still react to all commands (user or admin)
 * `#totalScore` :pushpin:: Prints the current scores for ALL users, that have collected points to the chat
 * `#reset` :pushpin:: Resets the saved points for ALL users.
 Prints them all to the chat before clearing it
-* `#topTen` :pushpin:: Prints the scores of the ten users with the most points

 ## Configuration